xdSpoty/Enery/README.md

 - Music (in development)

-     - -play: plays music from i love radio.
+     - -play: plays music from youtube.

      - -join: Let the bot join a voice channel.